Amazon, Smashwords and Draft2Digital all have benefits

-While ‘open publishing’ would be the number one preference of every self-published author, the reality of ebook sales at the moment is that Amazon, and especially KDP Select with its Kindle Unlimited option, are leading the market in ebook sales and now in subscription royalties.
+While open publishing would be the number one preference for most self-published authors, the reality of ebook sales at the moment is that Amazon, and especially KDP Select with its Kindle Unlimited option, is leading the market in ebook sales and now in subscription royalties.

-Whether you agree, disagree, like it or not, Amazon has the largest market share by a very long way.
+Whether you agree, disagree, like it or not, Amazon has the largest market share by a very long distance.

 This means that self-published authors cannot ignore the real and potential income that Amazon can generate for them.

-So this means balancing ebook distribution between Amazon and Smashwords and having to chop and change from time to time, by having titles going in and out of KDP Select.
+So this means balancing ebook distribution between Amazon and Smashwords or Draft2Digital and having to chop and change from time to time, by having titles going in and out of Amazon KDP Select.

-By changing your distribution settings in Smashwords, it will make this process a lot more reliable when the next time comes to enrol an ebook title in KDP Select.
+By changing your distribution settings with your aggregator, it will make this process more reliable when the next time comes to enrol an ebook title in KDP Select.

 Update: Read my review of Draft2Digital, which is another choice of ebook aggregator.